Understanding your ovarian reserve (and the egg retrieval process) – a fertility doctor’s Q&A

 IVF injection tips

-Prepare – Give yourself 15-30 minutes before your injection.
-Take that time to make sure you have your supplies in order from the pharmacy and your space is clean and organized.
-This will help you feel ready and in control.
+Prepare in advance.
+Give yourself 15-30 minutes before your injection.
+Make sure you have everything you need from the pharmacy and organize a clean, comfortable space.
+Feeling prepared can help you feel calmer and more in control.

 IVF Trigger Shot